Benne dose: History

-Davanagere Benne Dose has an interesting history dated from 1928.
-A lady by name Chennamma migrated to Davanagere with her children and started preparing Dosa, Chutney and Potato Palya with her own unique recipe.
+Davanagere Benne Dose has an interesting history dating back to 1928.
+A lady named Chennamma migrated to Davanagere with her children and started preparing Dosa, Chutney and Potato Palya with her own unique recipe.
 She started her tiny eatery in front of Savalagi Drama Theater near Vasantha Talkies at Davanagere which became popular for its taste.

-Initially she used to prepare Dosa with Ragi batter.
-Later by 1938, her children started preparing Dosa with Rice batter, puffed rice, dal with generous dollops of butter.
+Initially, she used to prepare Dosa with Ragi batter.
+Later by 1938, her children started preparing Dosa with Rice batter, puffed rice and dal with generous dollops of butter.
 This became extremely popular with locals very soon.
 This was carried on by Chennamma's two sons Shanthappa and Mahadevappa.
 They both opened their own eateries.

-Shanthappa opened his own eatery in 1944 called "Shantappa Dosa Hotel" and this is the oldest Benne Dose eatery of Davanagere located near Clock tower in Old Davanagere.
-This is presently run by his son Ganesh.
+Shanthappa opened his eatery in 1944 called "Shantappa Dosa Hotel", which is the oldest Benne Dose eatery in Davanagere, located near the Clock Tower in Old Davanagere.

 Mahadevappa opened his eatery near Vasantha theatre which does not exist today.
 His elder son Ravi has a Benne Dose eatery on Church Road as Ravi benne dose hotel.
 His younger son Viji also has his own Vijji Benne Dosa eatery at dental college road.